Hatoveracat/Boot2Root/README.md

 This is a repository where I have uploaded all the files and the design pdf of the Boot2Root Machine and below are commands so that you can configure and learn yourself how to SSH secure your linux systems and mitigate breaches.

+# Server Download
+You can download the server [here](https://releases.ubuntu.com/22.04/ubuntu-22.04.5-live-server-amd64.iso)
 # Creation of users

 **Low priviledged user**